New Healthy Changes!

 Filter by topic:

-Educational attainment is one of the key determinants of health.
-While Latinos have made great strides in attaining greater education – the Latino high school dropout figures are at all-time lows and more are enrolling in two- and four-year universities – there is still a long way to go before they are achieving secondary degrees … Read morePosted on .
+Obtaining an education is one of the key social determinants of health.
+While Latinos have made great strides in this area in recent years – high school dropout rates are at an all-time low and two- and four-year college enrollments for Latinos is at an all-time high – Latinos still lag behind other racial and … Read morePosted on .